mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 ## How do you stay updated with Information Security?
 I follow Cyber Security experts, newsletter, online articles, attending webinar, youtube channels, LinkedIn groups etc.

-2. Explain Black Hat, White Hat, and Gray Hat Hackers?
+## Explain Black Hat, White Hat, and Gray Hat Hackers?
+Black Hat(Unethical hacker) having malicious intent are hackers, to gain unauthorized and illegal access to the computer system for the purpose of personal gain(stealing data).

+White Hat(Ethical hacker) having without malicious intent are hackers, to protect the system and report it to the companies withing legal boundaries.

+Gray hat hackers fall somewhere in the category between white hat and black hat hackers.
+They are not legally authorized hackers.
+They work with both good and bad intentions, they can use their skills for personal gain.
+It all depends upon the hacker.

+**Other Types of Hackers** <br>
+- Script Kiddies
+- State/Nation Sponsored Hackers:
+- Hacktivist:
+- Malicious Insider or Whistleblower:
+- Blue Hat Hackers:
+- Red Hat Hackers:
+- Green Hat Hackers:

-3. What is Port Scanning?
+# What is Port Scanning?

 4. Do you know any programming language?